oracle-livelabs/analytics-ai/modern-data-warehouse/configure-integration/configure-integration-v2.md

     ![Create New Data Server](./images/create-new-data-server.png "Create New Data Server")

-2. Click on the **Discover ADBs**, next to the **Test Connection**.
+2. Click on the **Discover ADBs** button, next to **Test Connection**.
 This will detect all ADBs in the same compartment as the ODI instance, which is why you were asked to create the source ADW in the same compartment.

     ![Discover ADBs](./images/discover-adbs.png "Discover ADBs")